twinklebob/jekyll-ttskch-theme/_drafts/bible-in-year-2018.md

 We are more blessed in this day and age to have so much access to the Bible and to the scholars who study it tirelessly.
 I now add my huge delays accessing it to my (very short) list of regrets.

-Perhaps this year will be the year I share more of what I'm learning.
+Perhaps this coming year will be the year I share more of what I'm learning.
 We can hope, eh?

 Photo credit: Photo on [Foter.com](https://foter.com)